FDB-Cabinet/ssed-seeker/Readme.md

   - Comma‑separated list of seeds to test.
 - --chunk-size <N>
   - Number of seeds to run in parallel.
 Default (if omitted): 10.
+- --fail-fast
+  - Stop the run after the first faulty seed is found.
+With GitLab configured, an issue will be created for that seed before exiting; without GitLab, the stdout is printed (if available) and the program exits non‑zero.

 Notes on seed sources
 - You can supply seeds via `--seeds`, `--seed-file`, or let Seed Seeker generate random seeds.